 HMN 219.
 Introduction to Japanese Literature.
 (3 h)

-Explores Japanese literature of the modern, and contemporary periods, with an introduction to Japanese cutlural and social values.
-Course topics include the framing in literature and film of narratives of Japanese cultural development and tropes of modernity in film, art, and culture.
+Explores Japanese literature of the modern and contemporary periods.
+The course examines ways in which literature reveals underlying Japanese values and provides commentary on social, cultural, class, sexuality and gender-based tensions in Japanese society.
+Course topics include narratives of Japanese cultural and historical development and tropes of modernity in film, art, and culture.
 (CD, D)

 HMN 220.
 Historical Perspectives on the Humanities.
 (3 h)